Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

 A theory on a physical system, whether classical or quantum, needs to start with identifying a list of {\em dynamical variables} \cite{Dirac30,Dittrich20} associated with the particles and/or fields comprising the physical system.
 Commonly used dynamical variables include spatial positions and/or spins of particles and spatial distributions of field intensities or potentials, although other physical quantities may be used as well, and could be particularly convenient for specific problems of interest.
 Different choices of a list of dynamical variables associated with the same physical system are mathematically and physically equivalent, when they are related through either a canonical transformation \cite{Arnold06,Dittrich20} for a classical theory or a unitary transformation \cite{Dirac30,Weyl31,Greiner01} for a quantum theory, and in both the classical and quantum cases an extension by/to the so-called gauge transformations \cite{Schiff68,Itzykson80,Jackson98,Greiner01,Weinberg05,Sakurai20}.

 In the non-relativistic regime, a general many-body quantum system may consist of a fixed number of particles belonging to multiple species of boltzmannons, bosons, and fermions, that interact with and/or through certain classical fields as well as quantized modes of fields that are bosonic in nature, whereas in the relativistic regime, {\it i.e.}, the realm of quantum field theory, both particles and fields could move in and out of quantized modes, and the number of particles or field quanta in any particular quantized mode may not be conserved.
 For considerations of QMC and quantum computing, if quantum systems consisting of many fermionic particles could be well handled, then bosonic particles and field modes would not impose additional challenges, because indistinguishable bosons can be artificially labeled and a bosonic system/subsystem can be simulated by a boltzmannonic random walk in conjunction with Monte Carlo sampling of particle label permutations.
-Permutation-averaging $N$-particle Gibbs kernel functions amounts to calculating the permanent of an $N\times N$ non-negative matrix, which is known to admit a fully polynomial randomized approximation scheme \cite{Jerrum04}, that, with a specified approximation error that is bounded by a polynomial of the problem input size, can be cast into a decision version that belongs to the class of BPP promise problems \cite{Even84,Goldreich06}.
-Another excuse for not having to emphasize and work explicitly on bosons in the present considerations of QMC and quantum computing is that a quantum system consists only of fermions can be configured into a universal quantum computer/simulator, which can be so programmed that its effective physics is a homomorphic image, or called a homophysical image (the notion of homophysics will be precisely defined shortly), of any general quantum system containing particles of any statistics.
+Permutation-averaging $N$-particle Gibbs wavefunctions, $N\in\mathbb{N}$ amounts to calculating the permanent of an $N\times N$ non-negative matrix, which is known to admit a fully polynomial randomized approximation scheme \cite{Jerrum89,Jerrum04}, that, with a specified approximation error that is bounded by a polynomial of the problem input size, can be cast into a decision version that belongs to the class of BPP promise problems \cite{Even84,Goldreich06}.
+Another excuse for not having to emphasize and work explicitly on bosons in the present considerations of QMC and quantum computing is that a quantum system consists only of fermions can be configured into a universal quantum computer/simulator, which can be so programmed that its effective physics is a homomorphic image, or called a homophysical image (the notion of homophysics will be precisely defined shortly), of any general quantum system containing particles of any type of statistics.
 Furthermore, an individual boltzmannon can be regarded as a single fermion of a unique species.
 Therefore, it is without loss of generality to focus on many-body quantum systems consisting of multiple species of fermions.
+A quantum system and its Hamiltonian are said to be {\em many-fermion} when they involve at least two identical fermions of the same particle species.